MohammadTohidiNasab/Todo/README.md

 <br>

 ## :dart: About ##
-simple todo app with api You can add, remove, and complete your tasks## :sparkles: Features ##
+simple todo app with api You can add, remove, and complete your tasks
+## :sparkles: Features ##

 :heavy_check_mark: customize user, API for crud ,captcha for admin panel
-:heavy_check_mark: discount coupon, throttling for limination users req
+:heavy_check_mark: throttling for limination users req
-:heavy_check_mark: Zarin Pal payment, tested by unit test
+:heavy_check_mark: schema api document, tested by unit test

 ## :rocket: Technologies ##